Approximating orbifold spectra using collapsing connected sums: Introduction

 \section{Introduction}

-In a series of articles (\cite{annespectre, annecolbois, annecolboisoperateur, takahashi, annetakahashi}), Ann\'e, Colbois, and Takahashi, working alone or in pairs, have studied the behavior of eigenvalues of the Laplacian acting on functions and forms on closed orientable manifolds under conditions of collapsing a subset.
-The authors have considered handled manifolds, manifolds with balls removed, and connected sums of manifolds.
+In a series of articles, Ann\'e, Colbois, Takahashi, and others have studied the behavior of eigenvalues of the Laplacian acting on functions and forms on closed orientable manifolds with no curvature assumptions under conditions of collapsing a submanifold \cite{anneperturbNeumann,annespectre,annecolboisoperateur,annecolbois,Anne-Post,annetakahashi,colboiselsufi,takahashi}.
+These authors have considered handled manifolds, manifolds with balls removed, and connected sums of manifolds.
 They showed that as the handles collapse, the balls fill in, or one part of the connected sum collapses, the limit of the spectrum of the Laplacian acting on functions (resp. $p$-forms) is equal to the $0$-spectrum (resp. $p$-spectrum) of the Laplace spectrum of the limit space, with careful counting of the zeros of the spectrum.
+Note that similar results about the convergence of eigenvalues have been established for manifolds with Ricci curvature bounded below, see \cite{Wei} for a survey.

+In this paper, we consider generalizations of some of these results to the case of orbifolds.
+We focus on the case of the connected sum $O_1 \sqcup O_2$ of two orbifolds $O_1$ and $O_2$ along a nonsingular locus and the behavior of the spectrum of the Laplacian acting on functions or $p$-forms as one of these orbifolds is collapsed to a point.
+When $O_1$ and $O_2$ are manifolds, Takahashi proved in \cite{takahashi} that when $O_2$ collapses to a point, the $0$-spectrum of $O_1\sqcup O_2$ converges to that of $O_1$.
+An analogous result for the spectrum of the Laplacian acting on $p$-forms was later proven by Ann\'{e} and Takahashi in \cite{annetakahashi}.

-In particular, in \cite{takahashi}, Takahashi proved that for a connected sum $M_1\sqcup M_2$ of two manifolds, when one collapses $M_2$ to a point, the $0$-spectrum of the connected sum converges to that of $M_1$.
-The current work generalizes Takahashi's result to the category of orbifolds.
-Our primary motivation for considering this generalization is related to the well-studied yet open question of whether the spectrum of the Laplacian acting on functions can detect the existence of singularities.
-In other words, it is unknown whether or not there can be a manifold that is isospectral to an orbifold that has nontrivial singularities.
-Doyle and Rossetti (\cite{doylerossetti}) and Rossetti, Schueth, and Weilandt (\cite{rsw}) have produced examples of isospectral pairs of orbifolds have different maximal isotropy orders.
+Our primary motivation for considering this generalization is related to the well-studied yet open question of whether the spectrum of the Laplacian acting on functions or forms can detect the existence of orbifold singularities.
+In other words, it is unknown whether or not there can be a manifold that is isospectral to an orbifold with singular points.
+Doyle and Rossetti (\cite{doylerossetti}) and Rossetti, Schueth, and Weilandt (\cite{rsw}) have produced examples of isospectral pairs of orbifolds having different maximal isotropy orders.
 This indicates at least the possibility of an isospectral manifold-orbifold pair.
 We note that in the same direction, Gordon and Rossetti showed in \cite{gordonrossetti} that it is possible to have a $2p$-dimensional manifold that is isospectral on $p$-forms to an orbifold with a nontrivial singular set.